omni-network/omni/docs/content/operate/1-run-full-node.md

 ### Details

 #### What's actually happening here?

-- First, you're installing the `omni` cli.
-We've packaged up several flows into this CLI to make running a node easier for operators.
+- First, you're installing the `omni` CLI which contains tooling to manage a node.
-- The `init-nodes` command is used to generate genesis files and config files and docker compose in the `~/.omni/<network>` directory.
+- The `omni operator init-nodes` command generates config files, genesis files, and docker compose in `~/.omni/<network>`.
-- `docker compose up -d` spins up docker containers `halovisor` and `geth`.
+- `docker compose up -d` spins up the `halovisor` and `geth` containers.
-- For detailed instructions on manually configuring a full node, see [Configure a Full Node](6-config.md)

 #### What is the Omni Node software stack?
 - The Omni architecture is similar to Ethereum PoS in that it consists of two chains: an execution chain and a consensus chain.
 - The execution chain is implemented by running the latest version of `geth` .
 Note that Omni doesn’t fork geth, we use the stock standard version, just with a custom Omni execution genesis file.
 - The consensus chain is implemented by running `halo` which is a CosmosSDK application chain.
 Halo connects to geth via the [EngineAPI](https://geth.ethereum.org/docs/interacting-with-geth/rpc#engine-api).
-- Running a Omni full node therefore consists of running both `halo` and `geth`.
+- Running an Omni full node therefore consists of running both `halo` and `geth`.
+- For step-by-step instructions to manually configuring a full node, see [Configure a Full Node](6-config.md)

-#### Node Requirements
+#### Hardware Requirements

 | Category         | Recommendation                                                               |
 |------------------|------------------------------------------------------------------------------|